RenzoSev/listusers/README.md

 npm run cy:run
 ```

-The coverage will automatically be outputed in your terminal by doing this command, but feel free to check in your browser the result by opening the file `listusers/coverage/lcov-report/index.html`.
+Feel free to check in your browser the coverage result by opening the file `listusers/coverage/lcov-report/index.html`.

 ## Locally
 To run the project locally, you have to install the dependencies for your OS.
 Feel free to check the related dependencies of this project in the Dependencies section.
 Therefore, the most necessary might be NVM/Node and Cypress.
 Both of them have their own step guide.